LienM/recpack/doc/source/guides.create_algorithm.rst

         sampled by their softmax probability, scores are assigned by receding rank (such that item sampled first gets highest score)

-        :param K: How much of the popular items to consider
+        :param K: How many of the popular items to consider
         :param tau: temperature in the softmax computation, if 1 -> always picks the best action, 0 uniform random.
         """